-eCommerce platforms permit business proprietors to get in touch with their target audience wherever they reside.
-Local and international markets can be tapped into using the right marketing strategies and eCommerce platforms.
+eCommerce websites enable business owners to reach their target audience regardless of where their customers reside.
+Local and international markets can also be tapped into via eCommerce platforms.

-From a marketing standpoint, its crucial business owners select the best product to promote.
+From a marketing perspective, it is crucial business owners select the correct products.

-To find trending items, use tools like Google Trends, Shopify research, and Amazon to determine what to sell online.
+You can use tools like Google Trends, Shopify and Amazon to find out what types of products are gaining popularity.

 Trending product ideas sell well on the market and offer insight into consumer behavior.